DIVE SS WAIRARAPA SHIPWRECK

-In the third worst shipwreck in New Zealand waters, 121 lives were lost when the Union Steam Ship Company steamer Wairarapa struck Miners Head, on the northern tip of Great Barrier Island, 90 km north-east of Auckland.
+The SS Wairarapa was the third-worst shipwreck in New Zealand waters, 121 lives were lost when the Union Steam Ship Company steamer SS Wairarapa struck Miners Head, on the northern tip of Great Barrier Island, 90 km north-east of Auckland.

 In thickening fog, Captain J.S.
 McIntosh maintained 13 knots (24 kph), nearly full speed.
 A number of crew and passengers were concerned that the ship was going too fast.
 Shortly after midnight the steamer slammed against the cliffs of Great Barrier Island.
 As water began to flood in through a hole in the hull, the Wairarapa listed to one side.
 Many of those on board slid off the deck into the sea; others were swept away by heavy seas.
 Horses, sheep and other cargo were also swept overboard, adding to the confusion and risk for those in the water.
 Two lifeboats rescued 50 people from the sea, but other boats were smashed or swamped when they hit the water.